What is acute lymphocytic leukemia?

 - White blood cells, which fight infection

-White blood cells help the body fight infections.
-There are quite a few types of white blood cells.
-Each has a special role to play in protecting the body against infection.
+There are different types of white blood cells.
+Each has its own role in fighting infection.
 The 3 main types of white blood cells are granulocytes, monocytes, and lymphocytes.

 Lymphocytes are the main cells that make up lymphoid tissue, which is a major part of the immune system.
 The 2 main types of lymphocytes are called B cells and T cells.
 Normal T cells and B cells do different jobs within the immune system.
 ALL starts in early forms of B cells or T cells.